Halon-Entertainment/ayon-workspace/README.md

  - From command line run `poetry install`.
  - open the poetry shell `poetry shell`.
  - copy and rename `./repositories-example.json` to `./repositories.json`.
+ - run `gh auth login` to authenticate with github.
- - run `python ./manage.py get-reposities`.
+ - run `python ./manage.py get-repositories`.

  This will clone all repositories to their designated folders with in the workspace.